pmbusch/Critical-Minerals-EV/README.md

-# Benefits of Circular Economy and Material Efficiency on the Lithium Mineral Extraction Supply Chain
+# Effects of Demand and Recycling on Future Lithium Extraction

 Replication materials for Busch *et al.* (2024), submitted article.